 2. Vacuum the surface

-debris from the leather surface.
-Pay attention to the seams and crevices; they can collect dust and debris; use the
+You can also use a lint roller if you have one, as it can help remove dust and small debris from the leather surface.
+Pay attention to the seams and crevices; they can collect dust and debris; use the crevice tool on your vacuum cleaner or an old toothbrush to remove dirt in tight spaces.

-and dust first, you'll help to prevent it from getting ground into the leather as you clean it.
+By removing dirt and dust first, you'll help to prevent it from getting ground into the leather as you clean it.

 3. Make a cleaning solution

-specified in your materials list.
+The next step is to make a cleaning solution.
+You can use a gentle washing-up liquid mixed with warm water, as specified in your materials list.
 Mix the solution in a bucket, and make sure it's well combined.
-You want to use a
+You want to use a solution that is strong enough to clean the leather effectively but gentle enough that it won't damage the leather.

-Mix enough solution to clean one stool at a time, and don't let the solution sit for too long as
+Mix enough solution to clean one stool at a time, and don't let the solution sit for too long as it can dry up or evaporate.
+Avoid using too much water on the leather, as it can cause damage.

-on the cleaner and test it on a small area of the leather before using it on the entire stool.
+You may also use a specialized leather cleaner specifically formulated for white leather.
+Be sure to read the instructions on the cleaner and test it on a small area of the leather before using it on the entire stool.

-for extra dirty or stained areas, you can use a dry sponge or soft brush to work into the surface.
+Remember, for extra dirty or stained areas, you can use a dry sponge or soft brush to work into the surface.

 4. Apply the solution

 Once you have your cleaning solution ready, you can apply it to the bar stools.
-Dip a non-abrasive cloth or sponge
+Dip a non-abrasive cloth or sponge into the solution and wring out any excess water.
+Gently rub the cloth or sponge over the surface of the leather, being careful to avoid saturating the leather with too much water.

-into the leather and loosen any dirt or grime.
-Be sure to get into all the crevices and seams, where dirt and grime
+You can focus on cleaning one area at a time and pay extra attention to any dirty or stained areas.
+Use a circular motion to work the cleaning solution into the leather and loosen any dirt or grime.
+Be sure to get into all the crevices and seams, where dirt and grime can accumulate.

-cleaning solution or dirt.
+After cleaning one stool, Wipe it with a microfiber cloth to remove any remaining cleaning solution or dirt.
 You can also use paper towels to dry off the leather if there's excess water.
-Repeat this
+Repeat this process with the rest of the stools.

 5. Wipe away the solution

 After you have finished cleaning the bar stools, the next step is to wipe away the cleaning solution.
-Take a clean,
+Take a clean, dry microfiber cloth and use it to gently wipe down the stools.
+Make sure to remove all the cleaning solutions, as any remaining solution can cause discolouration or damage to the leather.

-of the cloth or microfiber towel with each wipe down.
-Repeat the process until all the stools have been wiped down
+Make sure to use a clean area of the cloth or microfiber towel with each wipe down.
+Repeat the process until all the stools have been wiped down and completely dry.

 6. Let the area dry

 After wiping down the bar stools, the next step is to let the area dry.
-Leather should not be exposed to direct
+Leather should not be exposed to direct sunlight or heat sources.
+You can let the leather dry naturally, it should be completely dry within a couple of hours, depending on the humidity and temperature of the room.

-well-ventilated room, away from direct sunlight or heat sources.
+You can place the stools in a well-ventilated room, away from direct sunlight or heat sources.
 Keep the room airy and open windows if possible.
+Avoid using fans or other equipment that could blow dust onto the stools.

-Related Reading: How to Calculate the size of the Bar Stool?
+Related Reading: how to calculate the size of the bar stool?

 Final Thoughts